-Consequently, when we register a legal charge under the deferred payments scheme ID needs to be verified, where applicable that of your attorney(s) and any co-owner(s) of the property.
+Consequently, when we register a legal charge under the deferred payments scheme ID needs to be verified, where applicable that of you, your attorney(s), trustee(s) and any co-owner(s) of the property.

 A Land Registry form ID1 is required in each instance for this purpose.
 This will entail an inspection, at your Solicitors office, of the original of either of the following documents: